About this course

 All modules in the course are mandatory.

-• Caring for a sick child under 12 years of age
+Personal sickness or sick child <12 years of age

 • Notes